 You can amplify the light by using mirrors in a room to help diffuse any natural light that can enter on its own.

-Additionally, you can strategically place mirrors in a hallway to reflect light into a dark room on the side of the hall.
+Additionally, you can strategically place mirrors in a hallway to reflect light into the entrance of a dark room.

 Mirrors can do wonders when it comes to lighting a space, you just have to know how to use them.